team3-apartments/ApartmentManager-CI/README.md

 docker-compose up -d {service name}
 ```

-These can also be added onto and do multiple at eh same time with `docker-compose resart {service name} {service name} ...` for example
+These can also be added onto and do multiple at eh same time with
+`docker-compose resart {service name} {service name} ...`
+For example

 The name of the services can be found inside of the docker-compose.yaml.